elgeeko1/pimp-my-gimp/ansible/roles/elgeeko1-pimp-my-gimp-provision-ansible/README.md

-# Ansible role to configure a Raspberry Pi as a Scoot controller
+# Ansible role to configure a Raspberry Pi as a Pimp-my-Gimp controller

 # Requirements
 Provisioning host: